Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Illustration of the breakdown of collinear factorization at leading order

-Before coming up with the arguments presented in this letter, we had performed a computation of the amplitude for $ \pi ^{0}\gamma $ photoproduction \textit{assuming} a collinear factorization of the process.
-For the gluon GPD channel, we found divergences in the double integration over the momentum fractions in specific Feynman diagrams which exactly correspond to the ones where the Glauber pinch occurs.
-For example, the diagram in \FIG\ref{fig:diag-10}, which corresponds to \FIG\ref{fig:reduced-diagrams}(e) in the limit $x \to \xi$ and $\bar{z} \to 0$, where $\bar{z} \equiv 1-z$, is given by \begin{widetext}

-\end{widetext} In the above expression \EQ\eqref{eq:explicit-result}, we have neglected overall factors, and we have introduced the positive constant $ A \sim {\cal O }(1) $ that corresponds to a ratio of scalar products of momenta of on-shell external particles, noting that all such scalar products are positive.
+In the above expression, we have neglected overall prefactors, and we have introduced the positive constant $ A \sim {\cal O }(1) $ that corresponds to a ratio of scalar products of momenta of on-shell external particles, noting that all such scalar products are positive.
 We have also focused on the projection onto the unpolarized gluon GPD $ H_{g} $ to reduce clutter in the above expression (the same conclusion can be reached with the polarized gluon GPD $ \tilde{H}_g $ as well).
+The two denominators that accompany the gluon GPD $H_g(x,\xi,t)$ in \EQ\eqref{eq:explicit-result} come from relating the matrix element of two gauge fields to the gluon GPD $H_g$, which is defined from the matrix element of two gluon field strengths,
-Note that the factor of $[x-\xi +i\epsilon]$ in the denominator corresponds to the $l^+$ in the denominator of \EQ\eqref{eq:K-term-def}.
-Therefore, the sign of $i\epsilon$ in $[x-\xi +i\epsilon]$ can be ``chosen'' in principle.
-This choice corresponds to the residual gauge ambiguity of expressing the nucleon matrix element of two gauge fields in terms of the universal GPD $H_g$.

-However, neither sign will prevent the divergence from occurring. \footnote{Even if $[x-\xi-i\epsilon]$ is chosen, the pinch will persist.
+The choice of the sign of $i\epsilon$ corresponds to the residual gauge ambiguity of expressing the nucleon matrix element of two gauge fields in terms of the universal GPD $H_g$, which is gauge invariant since it is defined from two gluon field strengths (see \APPs D and G in \cite{Belitsky:2005qn}).
+The conventional choice, e.g. in DVCS, is $[x-\xi+i\epsilon][x+\xi-i\epsilon]$.
+However, neither sign will prevent the divergence from occurring.\footnote{Even if $[x-\xi-i\epsilon]$ is chosen, the pinch will persist.
 This can be seen by writing the numerator as two parts, $[(x-\xi) \bar z+i\epsilon]-[i\epsilon]$.
 The first term will of course be finite, but the second term, while having a factor of $i\epsilon$ in the numerator, is actually divergent logarithmically as $\log(\epsilon)$ upon performing the double integration.
-This can be understood by the fact that partial fraction gives rise to $1/(i\epsilon)$ terms in this case.}
+This can be understood by the fact that partial fraction gives rise to $1/(i\epsilon)$ terms in this case.} Finally, we highlight that the signs of all other $i\epsilon$ factors in \EQ\eqref{eq:explicit-result} are fixed from the Feynman prescription.